SeanBunch/Eve-API/README.md

  # update 3/23/2023

  Commit made to move useEffects up into parent component.
 This way the data fetched can be passed down into MarketWindow components.

+ # update 3/24/2023

+I found out the API I was first using is not the best one and is limited.
+I have discovered a much more robust API that has large and detailed documentation with a dedicated developer team from the game that works on this API.
+There is even a slack channel for developers who want to build application using the API.
+ESI is the Eve Swagger Interface that is running on a Kubernates cluster.
+I will be spending time to get up to speed on the very large number of endpoints and look at implementing authorization for my app.
+This will enable users to log into the app with their credentials from the game and gain access to their in-game account data.
+Today I will update my Microsoft word document journal that I have been working from to develop this app.
+I have some research to do and some notes to take before I can implement these new features.
+So not much new code will be written today as I want to use the more robust endpoints for my application right away.

 ## Mmm...